RoundedGlint585/TGVDenoising/README.md

 ## To see results

 As far it is not completed work, you can checkout partially result.
-Clone code, build release (just  mkdir build && cd build && cmake .. && cmake --build) and start it.
+Clone code, build release (mkdir build && cd build && cmake .. && cmake --build .), add folder "data" with photos and start it.
 After 4000 iterations from data/* pictures you will get result.png

 ## Authors